fpirri/covid19/short.README.english.md

 Let us immediately make some considerations that will clarify how wrong this way of providing information is.

+* First:
-* First point: you will never compare the number of deaths in the state of Andorra with those in all the United States of America.
+    * you will never compare the number of deaths in the state of Andorra with those in all the United States of America.
+* Second:
-* Second point: it is misleading to compare the numbers of a country where the epidemic is starting with one in which the epidemic is at its peak.
+    * it is misleading to compare the numbers of a country where the epidemic is starting with one in which the epidemic is at its peak.

 So let's see what we can do.
  <br />